wesh-21/project-x/README.md

 # project-x
- Workout app developed in React using JS
+ Workout app developed in React using JS and Tailwind CSS